duncanmcelfresh/DistRobustKidneyExchange/README.md

 # Distributionally Robust Kidney Exchange

 Experiments testing various robust and non-robust kidney exchange matching algorithms.
+Written for Python 2.7 and Gurobi 8+.
+Not guaranteed to work for Python 3 (but it should).

 Example usage: